SRombauts/UEGitPlugin/README.md

 - show current branch name in status text

 What *cannot* be done presently:
-- initialize a new Git local repository ('git init') to manager your UE4 Game Project.
 - configure user name & email ('git config user.name' & git config user.email')
-- commit description message cannot take more than one line (Editor limitation)
+- migrate an asset should add it to the destination project
+- Branch and Merge are not in the current Editor workflow (but on Epic Roadmap)
 - Pull/Fetch/Push are not in the current Editor workflow
-- Branch and Merge are not in the current Editor workflow (but on Epic Roadmap)
-- Amend a commit & Add file to Index are not in the current Editor workflow
+- Amend a commit is not in the current Editor workflow

 Wishlist:
 - [git-annexe and/or git-media - #1 feature request](https://github.com/SRombauts/UE4GitPlugin/issues/1)